 As a part of the application criteria, the Surgical Technology Services program encourages students to participate in observing our current students.
-Students will receive 10 points for completing one two-hour observation day within our program's skills laboratory.
+Students will receive 10 points for completing a two-hour observation within our program's skills laboratory.

-12:30 PM until 2:30 PM.
-All observations will be held on the Melbourne Campus, Building
+PM.
+All observations will be held on the Melbourne Campus, Building 15, Room 127.

 Equal Access Policy